Pattern: Monolithic Architecture

 Context

 You are developing a business-critical enterprise application.
 You need to deliver changes rapidly, frequently and reliably - as measured by the DORA metrics - in order for your business to thrive in today’s volatile, uncertain, complex and ambiguous world.
-Consequently, your engineering organization is organized into small, loosely coupled, cross-functional teams.
+Consequently, your engineering organization is organized into small, loosely coupled, cross-functional teams as described by Team Topologies.
 Each team delivers software using DevOps practices as defined by the DevOps handbook.
 In particular, it practices continuous deployment.
 The team delivers a stream of small, frequent changes that are tested by an automated deployment pipeline and deployed into production.

 A team is responsible for one or more subdomains.
 A subdomain is an implementable model of a slice of business functionality, a.k.a. business capability.
 It consists of business logic, which consists of business entities (a.k.a.
 DDD aggregates) that implement business rules, and adapters, which communicate with the outside world.
 A Java-based subdomain, for example, consists of classes organized into packages that’s compiled into a JAR file.